winchestercyclingcharter/winchestercyclingcharter.github.io/evidence.md

 ### Getting more people cycling leads to business and economic benefits and creates attractive, welcoming cities.

-A [2016 paper](https://www.sciencedirect.com/science/article/pii/S2352146516302538)[^21] in Transportation Research Procedia titled Economic Benefits of Increased Cycling concludes that “cycling is not only improving the liveability of cities, public health, air quality, or the CO2 balance it also creates hard economic value and jobs”
+A [2016 paper](https://www.sciencedirect.com/science/article/pii/S2352146516302538)[^21] in Transportation Research Procedia titled Economic Benefits of Increased Cycling concludes that “cycling is not only improving the liveability of cities, public health, air quality, or the CO<sub>2</sub> balance *it also creates hard economic value and jobs*”

 A [Bloomberg CityLab report](https://www.bloomberg.com/news/articles/2015-03-13/every-study-ever-conducted-on-the-impact-converting-street-parking-into-bike-lanes-has-on-businesses)[^22] reviewed the evidence for fifteen major city studies (across USA, Canada, UK, Ireland, Australia and New Zealand) where car parking spaces had been replaced by bike lanes.
 Cyclists were found to be ‘competitive consumers’ who more often than not outspent drivers and were also more frequent visitors.
 Traders consistently over-estimated the proportion of customers who arrived by car and the proportion of takings attributable to car drivers.
 For example in Bristol traders thought their customers lived farther away than they really did and assumed that 41% drove to their shops rather than the actual figure of 22%.
 And in Dublin traders on the two main shopping streets considerably over-estimated spending by shoppers travelling by car.